intermine/im-docs/docs/system-requirements/software/gradle/index.rst

 Please see :doc:`Upgrade instructions </support/upgrade>` for details on how to migrate your system to use Gradle and :doc:`Gradle FAQs </system-requirements/software/gradle/FAQs>` for commonly asked questions about Gradle.

 Below are common commands you will use when building InterMine database and deploying webapps.
-See `Gradle docs <https://docs.gradle.org/current/userguide/command_line_interface.html>`_ for the full list.
+See `docs.gradle.org <https://docs.gradle.org/current/userguide/command_line_interface.html>`_ for the full list.

 Data sources
 ----------------------------